Thalrion/Udacity-Intro-to-Programming-Nanodegree/Project4/readme.md

 ## Create Views

 Congrats, your setup is ready to go!
-Before executing the `python` code, there is a little bit more to do in the terminal.
+Before executing the `Python` code, there is a little bit more to do in the terminal.

 Because the asked querries were kind of complicated, I had to create `views`